Louis Olivier Bancoult

-Louis Olivier Bancoult (born 1964) is a Chagossian activist who is the leader of the Chagos Refugee Group (CRG).
+Louis Olivier Bancoult (born 1964) is a Chagossian activist for the right of return and the leader of the Chagos Refugee Group (CRG).

 Biography

-He was born in 1964 on the island of Peros Banhos in the Chagos Archipelago, from where he was forcibly removed at the age of 4 and transported to Mauritius.
+He was born in 1964 on the island of Peros Banhos in the Chagos Archipelago, from where he was forcibly removed at the age of four and transported to Mauritius.
 In response, his mother Rita Élysée Bancoult, together with activists Charlesia Alexis and Lisette Talate, founded the CRG in 1982.

 Bancoult is an electrician and an advocate for the juridical right of the Chagossians to return from Mauritius to their original homeland.
 He has been involved in several high profile legal actions concerning the exile of the Chagos Islanders.
+He was elected multiple times as president of the Chagossian Welfare Fund, responsible for distributing up to 7 million rupees a year in aid from the Mauritian government.

-He was one of five islanders who, on 13 February 2022, stepped on to the beach of Peros Banhos, one of the larger atolls making up the disputed Chagos Islands, due to Mauritius legal victories "first at the UN General Assembly, then at the UN's International Court of Justice, and finally at the UN's tribunal for settling maritime disputes".
+He was one of five islanders who, on 13 February 2022, stepped on to the beach of Peros Banhos, one of the larger atolls making up the occupied Chagos Islands, due to Mauritius securing legal victories with the United Nations General Assembly and the International Court of Justice.